logisim-evolution/logisim-evolution/docs/style.md

 * Some rules should be disabled, so we also ship a `checkstyle-suppressions.xml` config file.
 It lives in the project's root directory and should be picked up automatically.
 It should not be necessary to do anything else with it for it to be used.
-* You can now run CheckStyle using the `Checkstyle` command or directly from the CheckStyle tab.
+* You can now run Checkstyle using the `Checkstyle` command or directly from the CheckStyle tab.
 * Ensure `Rules:`, shown in the scan result window, reads `Google Checks`.

 ## Using cloned config ##